Lost Generation: Themes

 Typewriters entered common use as a writing tool for the Lost Generation.

 The writings of the Lost Generation literary figures often pertained to the writers' experiences in World War I and the years following it.
 It is said that the work of these writers was autobiographical based on their use of mythologized versions of their lives.
 One of the themes that commonly appear in the authors' works is decadence and the frivolous lifestyle of the wealthy.
 Both Hemingway and F. Scott Fitzgerald touched on this theme throughout the novels The Sun Also Rises and The Great Gatsby.
 Another theme commonly found in the works of these authors was the death of the American Dream, which is exhibited throughout many of their novels.
 It is particularly prominent in The Great Gatsby, in which the character Nick Carraway comes to realize the corruption that surrounds him.

 Notable figures

-Notable figures of the Lost Generation include F. Scott Fitzgerald, Thomas Wolfe, Gertrude Stein, Ernest Hemingway, Dorothy Parker, T. S. Eliot, Ezra Pound, Jean Rhys, Henry Strater, and Sylvia Beach.
+Notable writers of the Lost Generation include American novelist F. Scott Fitzgerald, American novelist Thomas Wolfe, American novelist and art collector Gertrude Stein, American novelist Ernest Hemingway, American poet Dorothy Parker, American-British poet and playwright T. S. Eliot, American poet and critic Ezra Pound, British novelist Jean Rhys, American painter and illustrator Henry Strater, and American bookseller and publisher Sylvia Beach.